lbryio/lbry-sdk/INSTALL.md

  source lbry-venv/bin/activate

- pip install -r requirements.txt pip install .
+ pip install -r requirements.txt pip install --editable .
  ```

 To start LBRY, run `lbrynet-daemon` in a terminal.

-To verify your install, `which lbrynet-daemon` should return a path inside of the `lbry-venv` folder created by the `virtual-env` command.
+To verify your install, `which lbrynet-daemon` should return a path inside of the `lbry-venv` folder created by the `virtualenv` command.

 ## Making a Change